top of page

 From our outreach program, to sterilisations, our brand new camp and education to the community, you can read all about it here.

 In 2016 HALO set up the first outreach program with the community leader and a community representative of Lepelle.
-Since then our outreach program has grown to four communities surrounding Hoedspruit; Lepelle, Tswenyane, The Willows and LeBoeng (California).
+Since then our outreach program has grown to five communities surrounding Hoedspruit; The Willows, The Oaks, Mulalani, Moraba and LeBoeng (California).
 Once a month, the HALO volunteers visit each community and pet owners can bring their dogs, cats and other domestic animals for free medical care.
 The animals are examined and medicated when needed (worms, mange, mango worms and fly strike are common problems in the rural community dogs) or vaccinated (5-in-1 and Rabies).
 All records of the dogs are kept and pet owners bring the vaccination card to each outreach.
 After each visit, dogs are dipped to get rid of ticks and fleas.
 Sick dogs in the rural communities are a danger to people and wildlife so it is also important for those reasons to keep rural dog populations healthy..

 Dogs are checked for body score index (1-emaciated, 5-obese) and advice to the owner is given on animal welfare.
 Finishing the dip the owners receive a small bag of dog food to improve the physical condition of the dogs as most rural community dogs only get fed leftovers from the owners.